-Chloe heaved the collected works of William Blake off the desk and shuffled out of Hands’ office, thanking him quietly as she left.
+Chloe heaved the collected works of William Blake off the desk and shuffled out of Hands’ office.

 He’d lose his practice – even his licence – for her.

 He never had.
 Not even when his wife left him for another man.
 At least he would have retained some confidence, some sense of pride, instead of being the burnt-out husk he was these days.
-Doctor Godfrey began to feel shame for his inactions, rather than his actions.
+Edward felt shame for his inactions, rather than his actions.

-Edward ducked down as the door to the house opened and Chloe emerged, treading delicately down the gravel driveway.
+He ducked down as the door to the house opened and Chloe emerged, treading delicately down the gravel driveway.
 She was carrying a large, green book with the name William Blake embossed on its leather cover in flakey gold.
-Her fine hair blew across her face in the gentle morning breeze as she walked down the hill towards the cemetery.
-Edward waited until she’d turned the corner at the bottom of the hill, then marched up the gravel path and pushed the buzzer above the plaque which read City Genetic Solutions.
-He’d not heard of this company before, but reasoned that they must be doing alright to be able to pay the rates in this neighbourhood.
+Her fine hair blew in the morning breeze as she walked down the hill towards the cemetery.
+He waited until she’d turned the corner at the bottom of the hill, then walked up the gravel path and pushed the buzzer.
 Godfrey waited for thirty seconds and pushed again.
 Another thirty and again, followed by a double-push.

-He ran back to the car and drove off down the hill after Chloe, but she had already vanished into the park amongst the playing children, smacked-up inheritance hippies and picknicking couples.
+He ran back to the car and drove off down the hill after Chloe, but she had already vanished into the park.
 He guessed that she’d emerge at the northeast corner nearest her workplace, but Edward couldn’t hang around to find out.
 He was already going to be late for his next patient, and he was all too aware that this folly was becoming a compulsion.

 Chloe Nicholls concluded her nightly routine of self-relief and lay back on her bed, flushed and breathless.
-Her hand fell on the William Blake book which sat heavily on the bed next to her, so she sat up and opened the book at a random page and began reading.
+Her hand fell on the William Blake book, which sat heavily on the bed next to her.
+She sat up and opened the book at a random page.
 Chloe found poems that she had cherished when she was younger, before the heartbreak.
 As memories of how she used to be came back to her, she cried without stifling herself for the sake of the neighbours, as she usually did.
-All of her finer virtues were nearly dead, suffocated by the pillows of lovers; strangled by the sheets of their beds.
-The words pulled her from the mire she was in and she wanted more of that feeling, so she kept reading into the night to make herself a tyger bright, just like she used to be.
+She realised that all her finer virtues had been suffocated by the pillows of lovers; strangled by the sheets of their beds.
+Blake’s words and illustrations were pulling her from the mire and she wanted more of that feeling.
+She kept reading into the night to make herself a tyger bright, just like she used to be.

 ‘We can do that in 12 hours, if you prefer, Miss Nicholls?’